wierton/CodeDash/README.md

-# CodeDash ⚡
+# CodeSprint 🚀

-**30-Minute Coding Challenges** - Swift solutions to keep coding skills sharp!
+**30-Minute Coding Challenges** - Quick solutions to keep coding skills sharp!

 Ever wondered what you could code in just 30 minutes?
 This repository showcases daily programming challenges where each solution is implemented within a strict 30-minute time limit.
 It's about thinking fast, coding smart, and building muscle memory.